HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 ### **Key developments in 2023-2024:**

 1. **New structured data types**: Google introduced several new types, including Vehicle listings, Course info, Vacation Rentals, and 3D Models for products.
-Also, in the eCommerce space, Google has integrated loyalty programs into its structured data offerings, particularly through the Merchant Center and Schema.org.
+Also, in the ecommerce space, Google has integrated loyalty programs into its structured data offerings, particularly through the Merchant Center and Schema.org.

 2. **Enhanced existing types**: Improvements to organization data, product variants, and the introduction of discount-rich results.